2026 Puy du Fou ticket prices and visitor reviews

 Book my tickets

-During the holidays, Puy du Fou offers reduced rates compared to the peak season.
-Admission is free for children under 3.
+During the winter holidays, Puy du Fou drops its rates compared to peak season.
+Admission remains free for children under 3.

-Visit Duration Adult Tickets (14 and older) Child Tickets (3 to 13)
+Length of Visit Adult Tickets (Ages 14 and up) Child Tickets (Ages 3 to 13)

 1 Day